 - Commercial tree- or soil-related product testing primarily for the benefit of the company that manufactures the product.

-TREE Fund will accept completed applications only between August 1 to October 1, 2019.
-To apply, send an email containing a brief Letter of Inquiry (LOI) of no more than 100 words describing your project title and concept to email@example.com before September 15, 2019.
+The first step to apply for this grant is to send an email containing a brief Letter of Inquiry (LOI) of no more than 100 words describing your project title and concept to email@example.com between August 1, 2023 and September 15, 2023.
 Your LOI must clearly identify the Principal Investigator and Institution who will be contracted for the work should your application be approved.
 Also note in your LOI that you wish to apply for the Jack Kimmel International Grant program.